KeijinDE/KeijinAchievementMonitor/README.md

 ---

 ## How it works
-Keijin Achievement Monitor (KAM) is a fully client-side achievement system for Turtle WoW (1.12).
+Keijin Achievement Monitor (KAM) is a fully client-side achievement system for Turtle WoW (WoW Classic 1.12).
 It relies on classic Lua events and chat output, tracks your progress locally (per character or account), and displays everything in a custom, minimalist UI.

 Limitations: